SamJoan/droopescan/README.md

 }
 </pre>

-Scan types might be missing from the output if they are not scanned.
+Some attributes might be missing from the JSON object if parts of the scan are not ran.

 This is how multi-site output looks like; each line contains a valid JSON object as shown above.